WeiChienHsu/DesignPattern/README.md

 ### Single Responsibility Principle
 A class should have single reason to change or take only one responsibility.

+All of the contents of a single class are tightly coupled together, since the class itself is a single unit that must either be entirely used or not at all (discounting static methods and data for the moment).
+When other classes make use of a particular class, and that class changes, the depending classes must be tested to ensure they continue to function correctly with the new behavior of the class.

+We define each responsibility of a class as a reason for change.
+If you can think of more than one motivation for changing a class, it probably has more than one responsibility.
+When these axes of change occur, the class will probably need to have different aspects of its behavior changed, at different times and for different reasons.

+#### Some examples of responsibilities to consider that may need to be separated include:

+- Persistence
+- Validation
+- Notification
+- Error Handling
+- Logging
+- Class Selection / Instantiation
+- Formatting
+- Parsing
+- Mapping

 ```c++
 struct PersistenceManager